harukizaemon/harukizaemon.github.io/_posts/2006-05-28-alias-a-static-method-in-ruby.markdown

 P.S. all the plugins are now [available via SVN](http://rubyforge.org/scm/?group_id=1699).

+**Update**

-**Update:** See the comments on how to simplify the code thanks to Ryan Tomayko.
+See the comments on how to simplify the code thanks to Ryan Tomayko.